North Borneo dispute: Seizures of Malaysian foreign assets

 In July 2022, court bailiffs in Luxembourg served Petronas Azerbaijan (Shah Denis) and Petronas South Caucus with a "saiseie-arret" or a "seize order" on behalf of the descendants of the sultan of Sulu.
 Petronas said it would defend its legal position, and further clarified that the entire assets had been divested in 2021 and all the proceeds had been repatriated, rendering the actions baseless.
 In the same month, the Paris Court of Appeal allowed the Malaysian government's application to obtain a stay order against enforcement of the French arbitration court, since the enforcement of the award would infringe on Malaysia's sovereignty.
 The award, however, remains enforceable outside France under United Nations treaty on international arbitration.
 In September 2022, the heirs applied to seize Malaysian assets in the Netherlands.
 In December 2022, French bailiffs granted seizure orders on three Paris properties owned by the Malaysian government.
+In April 2023, Malaysia classified one of the Sulu arbitration claimants, Fuad A Kiram as a terrorist because the latter has founded "Royal Sulu Force" which is also classified as a terrorist organisation by the Malaysian government.

+In June 2023, the Paris Court of Appeal ruled in favour of the Malaysian Government's appeal against the French arbitration court's 2022 decision to award US$15 billion to the Sultanate of Sulu's descendants.
+The Court of Appeal also ruled that Stampa and arbitration tribunal did not have jurisdiction over the case.
+In addition, the Court of Appeal annulled the US$15.9 billion award.
+The decision was welcomed by Malaysian law minister Datuk Seri Azalina Othman.
+Stampa also faced legal proceedings in Spain for ignoring the decisions of earlier Spanish courts.
+At the time, Stampa's award was enforceable outside of France due to a United Nations treaty on international arbitration.
+The Malaysian Government also faced claims by the Sulu claimants to seize Malaysian assets in the Netherlands and Luxembourg.

+In late June 2023, a Dutch court of appeal dismissed a bid by the eight claimants to the Sultanate to enforce the US$15 billion arbitration award against the Malaysian Government.
+On 9 November 2023, the Paris Court of Appeal dismissed legal attempts by the Sultanate's claimants to seize Malaysian diplomatic premises in Paris.
+On 10 November, the Madrid Court filed criminal charges against Stampa over his role in handing the US$14.92 billion arbitration award to the eight Sultanate claimants.
+He was sentenced to six months in prison and banned from acting as an arbitrator for one year for “knowingly disobeying rulings and orders from the Madrid High Court of Justice”.
+According to Law360, the Spanish courts’ decision to move ahead with criminal proceedings against Stampa marked a significant victory for the Malaysian government.
+On 17 May 2024, the Madrid Court of Appeal upheld the Madrid Criminal Court's 2023 judgement finding Stampa guilty of contempt of court.